How to give gifts that wow: the ultimate guide

 What makes a good gift?

-A good gift will provoke a positive emotion.
+A good gift is all about sparking joy!
 The emotion linked to gift-giving is much more permanent than the gift itself.

 Think about gifts you’ve received (and given) that stand out in your memory - what is it about them that was so special?